flaboss/simpleDOE/README.md

 ### Examples:

+**Even though the examples below relate to marketing, simpleDOE can also be used in other fields.**

 **1. Calculating the Statistical Power of a Test of 2 proportions:**

     A marketing manager wants to execute an experiment testing two different